 The schedule for these island ferries changes frequently, and varies based on season, so you need to be especially careful when reading schedules to figure out ferry times.
 I wouldn’t necessarily trust just any schedule you find online, as it might be old or outdated.
 If you show up at the terminal expecting to get on a ferry, you might find it doesn’t exist anymore.

 There are multiple ferry companies competing for your business.
 The Athens to Santorini ferry route (which services the Cyclades Islands) is currently operated by five different ferry companies.
 Blue Star Ferries is one of the most comfortable journeys and they operate their crossing up to 16 times per week.
 Anek Lines only goes two times per week.
 Zante Ferries goes three times per week.
 Sea Jets goes three times per day.
 And the Hellenic Seaways ferry is available as many as seven times per week.

-You’ll notice that all of these ferries leave from the main ferry port and that they fluctuate in cost.
-If you need to take a car with you on the ferry, also be sure you choose a ferry with a car symbol next to it.
+If you need to take a car with you on the ferry, be sure to search for tickets with car.
 We don’t recommend taking a car.
 It gets expensive fast, plus you can always rent a car in Santorini if you need one.